-Seeking Integrity’s treatment is designed to break through the shame and pervasive denial that near always surrounds sexual addiction and related issues.
-Our program’s strong focus on relationship awareness, peer bonds, and personal accountability leads the men we treat toward personal, sexual, and relationship healing.
-We invite our clients to move beyond self-obsession and addiction, and to become the best possible version of themselves.
+Seeking Integrity’s Residential Treatment Programs and Weekend Workshops are designed by experts to break through the shame and pervasive denial that nearly always surround sex addiction, porn addiction, substance/sex addiction, chronic infidelity, and related issues.
+Our strong focus on relationship awareness, peer bonds, and personal accountability leads the men and couples we help toward personal, sexual, and relationship healing.
+We invite our residential treatment and weekend workshop clients to move beyond self-obsession and addiction, and to become the best possible version of themselves.

 Our clients come to our treatment center for these reasons.